 The biopharmaceutical industry is characterized by rapid and significant technological change.
 Our success will depend on our ability to develop and apply our technologies in the design and development of our product candidates and to establish and maintain a market for our product candidates.
 There are many organizations, both public and private, including major pharmaceutical and chemical companies, specialized biotechnology firms, universities and other research institutions engaged in developing pharmaceutical and biotechnology products.
 Many of these organizations have substantially greater financial, technical, intellectual property, research and development, and human resources than we have.
 Competitors may develop products or other technologies that are more effective than any that we are developing or may obtain FDA approval for products more rapidly.
-For example, the U.S. government selected a plague vaccine product candidate from a competitor for advanced development funding, causing us to wind down activities related to the development of our RypVaxTM product candidate in 2010.
+As noted above in "- Most of our immediately foreseeable future revenues are contingent upon grants and contracts from the U.S. government and we may not achieve sufficient revenues from these agreements to attain profitability," the U.S. government has selected a plague vaccine product candidate from a competitor for advanced development funding.

-If we commence commercial sales of products, we still must compete in the manufacturing and marketing of such products, areas in which we have limited experience.
+If we commercial sales of products, we still must compete in the manufacturing and marketing of such products, areas in which we have limited experience.
 Many of these organizations also have manufacturing facilities and established marketing capabilities that would enable such companies to market competing products through existing channels of distribution.
 Our commercial opportunities will be reduced or eliminated if our competitors develop and market products that:

-- are more effective; - have fewer or less severe adverse side effects; - are more adaptable to various modes of dosing; - obtain orphan drug exclusivity that blocks the approval of our application for seven years; - · are easier to administer; or - · are less expensive than the products or product candidates that we are, or in the future will be, developing.
+- are more effective; - have fewer or less severe adverse side effects; - · are more adaptable to various modes of dosing; - · obtain orphan drug exclusivity that blocks the approval of our application for seven years; - · are easier to administer; or - · are less expensive than the products or product candidates that we are, or in the future will be, developing.